-In this Section we describe the results obtained in the OSSEs in terms of the representation of ocean dynamics, looking at the errors over different spatial scales of variability.
+In this Section we describe the results obtained in the OSSEs in terms of the representation of the ocean dynamics, looking at the errors over different spatial scales of variability.

-The impact of wide-swath altimetry data in the OSSEs was assessed by a power spectra comparison, considering an open ocean area representative of the North Atlantic Drift (19 W $^{\circ}$ , 10 W $^{\circ}$ ; 46 $^{\circ}$ N, 55 $^{\circ}$ N).
-This region is defined as an intermediate mesoscale variability region in the global ocean (Garçon et al., 2001) and is one of the regions which show the highest variability of ocean circulation within the IBI domain.
-In particular, we here focus on the impact of wide-swath altimetry on the SSH at the different spatial scales.
-A wavelength window between 400 and 12 km was selected in order to clearly represent the energy content of the SSH signal in the sub-domain, given the spatial resolution of the OGCM used to perform the OSSEs.
-The analysis of spectra in a variance preserving form (Thomson and Emery, 2014) is shown in Figure 7.
+- The impact of wide-swath altimetry data in the OSSEs was evaluated by a power spectra comparison, considering an open ocean area representative of the North Atlantic Drift (19 W°, 10 W°; 46°N, 55°N).
+This region is defined as an intermediate mesoscale variability region in the global ocean (Garçon et al., 2001) and represents one of the regions which show the highest variability of the ocean circulation within the IBI domain.
+In particular here we focus on the impact of wide-swath altimetry on the SSH at the different spatial scales.
+A wavelength window between 400 and 12 km was selected in order to clearly represent the energy content of the SSH signal in the sub-domain, given the spatial resolution of the OGCM used to perform the OSSEs. - 20 The analysis of spectra in a variance preserving form (Thomson and Emery, 2014) is shown in Figure 7.
 The power spectra of the error (left panel) clearly show the differences among the OSSEs.
-Here the reduction of the error at the different wavelength (ERspec) is defined as the percentage decrease of the error with respect to OSSE0 (Table 6), in order to assess also the impact of nadir altimeters.

-Considering nadir altimeters (blue curve), the impact on ocean analysis is noticeable at spatial scales down to 100 km, while is weaken at wavelengths of 50 km.
-An $\text{ER}{spec}$ of up to 60 % was observed at wavelengths between 100 and 200 km.
-Significantly larger contributions were observed considering wide-swath altimetry data ( $\text{ER}{spec}$ up to > 80 %).
-Comparing the results in OSSE1 with those obtained in the other experiments (Figure 7, left panel; Table 6), the reduction of error at these scales ranged between 40 and 55 %.
-This is in agreement with Dufau et al. (2016) who, investigating the resolution capability of present and future altimetry missions, observed that wide-swath altimetry will provide an unprecedented insight into mesoscale ocean dynamics, with respect to along-track data.
-Here it is also interesting to note that the difference between OSSE2 and OSSE3 (purple and orange lines) is small, while is significant comparing OSSE2 and OSSE4 (green line) showing the impact of the higher repeat cycle of the SSH measurements and the sensitivity of the system to the error of a wide-swath instrument.
+In order to evaluate also the impact of nadir altimeters, here the reduction of the error at the different wavelength (ER{spec}) is defined as the percentage decrease of the error with respect to OSSE0 (Table 5). - Considering nadir altimeters (blue curve) the impact on the ocean analysis can be noticed at spatial scales down to 100 km and an ER{spec} in the order of 60 % was observed at wavelengths between 100 and 200 km.
+Significantly larger contributions were observed considering wide-swath altimetry data (ER{spec} up to > 80 %).
+Inter-comparing the results in OSSE1 with those obtained in the other experiments (Figure 7, left panel), the reduction of the error at these length scales ranged between 40 and 55 %.
+This is agreement with Dufau et al. (2016) who, investigating the resolution capability of present and future altimetry missions, observed that wide-swath altimetry will provide an unprecedented insight into the mesoscale ocean dynamics, with - 30 respect to along-track data.
+Here it is also interesting to notice the difference among OSSE2 and OSSE3 (purple and red lines), which show the impact of the repetitivity of the SSH measurements once a second wide-swath altimeter was considered within the constellation of altimeters.

-The contribution of wide-swath altimetry data was also significant at spatial scales smaller than 100 km, which was not the case when only nadir altimeters were considered.
-In particular, considering wavelengths between 50 and 100 km, wide-swath altimetry data showed the largest contribution, with respect to along-track data.
-At these spatial scales, the $ER{spec}$ in OSSE1 was the lowest (10 %) observed in the spectral analysis.
-Combining nadir altimeters with one wide-swath instrument (OSSE2), the results showed an $ER{spec}$ of 28 %.
-The introduction of a second wide-swath altimeter in OSSE3, assuming the same instrumental error as that used in OSSE2, showed a small further reduction of error (30 %).
-On the other hand, considering a lower radar interferometer induced error in OSSE4 enhanced the system, making it capable to better resolving ocean dynamics at these scales of variability and the largest $ER{spec}$ (> 38 %) was observed, underlining the sensitivity of the system to error in wide-swath measurements.
+The contribution of wide-swath altimetry data was also significant at spatial scales smaller than 100 km, which was not the case considering only nadir altimeters.
+In particular considering wavelengths between 50 and 100km wide-swath altimetry data showed the largest contribution, with respect to along-track data.
+At these spatial scales the ER{spec} in OSSE1 was the lowest (10 %) observed in the spectral analysis.
+Combining nadir altimeters with one wide-swath instrument (OSSE2), the results showed an ER{spec} in the order of 28 %.
+The introduction of a second wide-swath altimeter in OSSE3, assuming the same instrumental error used in OSSE2, showed a small further reduction of the error (30 %).
+On the other hand, considering a lower radar interferometer in OSSE4 enhanced the system to better resolve the ocean dynamics at these scales of variability and the largest ER{spec} (> 38 %) was observed, underlining the sensitivity of the system to the error of wide-swath measurements.